KushBhakkad/BlogAI_AI-Powered-Blog-Website/README.md

-# Blog.ai - AI-Powered Blog Website
+# BlogAI - AI-Powered Blog Website

 ## Overview
 AI-Powered Blog Generator is a cutting-edge application designed to simplify blog creation.
 Powered by advanced natural language processing, this tool can generate creative, informative, and engaging articles based on your chosen topics and keywords.